-The table below summarizes results of the gap filling algorithm applied to 47 paths from 13th coronal section (2.1mm ant. from bregma) from Paxinos and Franklin The Mouse Brain In Stereotaxic Coordinates, third edition.
+Table below summarizes result of the gap filling algorithm applied to 47 paths from 13th coronal section (2.1mm ant. from bregma) from Paxinos and Franklin The Mouse Brain In Stereotaxic Coordinates, third edition.

 optimal grow level number of paths